wilbowma/scribble-minted/README.md

 # scribble/minted

 A small Scribble library with support for rendering code using `pygmentize`.
-This library hijacks Scribble to add a mixin to the `current-render-mixin` that pre-processes certain elements using `pygmentize` to get pretty code typesetting.
 These elements can be added using the `minted` and `mintinline` commands from this library.
 This mixin supports the LaTeX, PDF, and HTML backends.